elixir-europe/infectious-diseases-toolkit/national-resources/belgium.md

 * **Sentinel network of clinical laboratories (Epilabo)**: collects diagnostic data as well as basic demographic patient information, date, and type of test for 40+ pathogens across Belgium.

-* **Sentinel network of general practitioners (GP)**: collects clinical and microbiological data among patients presenting with acute respiratory infection or influenza-like illness (ILI) presenting at the GP.
+* **Sentinel network of general practitioners (GP)**: collects clinical and microbiological data among patients presenting with acute respiratory infection or influenza-like illness (ILI) at the GP.
 Microbiological samples are taken among a subset of patients for multiplex PCR testing (16 respiratory pathogens) at the National Reference Centre for Influenza.
 These results are coupled with the clinical data.

 * **Sentinel network of hospitals for severe acute respiratory infection (SARI)**: collects clinical and microbiological data among all SARI patients admitted among the six participating hospitals.
 Microbiological samples are taken among a subset of patients for multiplex PCR testing (16 respiratory pathogens) at the National Reference Centre for Influenza.
 These results are coupled with the clinical data.